Alfred Huet du Pavillon

-He spent his childhood in Switzerland, later studying under botanist Alphonse de Candolle.
-From 1852 to 1856 he was curator of de Candolle's herbarium.
-In the 1850s he took a series of botanical expeditions to the Pyrénées, Armenia, Italy (including Sicily) and Sardinia.
-In Italy and Sicily, he was accompanied by Édouard Huet du Pavillon.
+He spent his childhood in Switzerland and later studying under botanist Alphonse de Candolle.
+From 1852 to 1856, he served as the curator of de Candolle's herbarium.
+In the 1850s, he embarked on a series of botanical expeditions to the Pyrénées, Armenia, Italy (including Sicily) and Sardinia.
+In Italy and Sicily, he was accompanied by his brother, Édouard Huet du Pavillon.

-With his brother, he amassed an impressive herbarium, and issued numerous series of exsiccatae.
-In 1856 Pierre Edmond Boissier introduced the genus name Huetia in honor of the Huet brothers.
+Together, the Huet brothers amassed an impressive herbarium and issued at least some widely distributed series of exsiccatae, among others in 1856 Plantae Neapolitanae and Plantae Siculae 1856.
+In 1856, Pierre Edmond Boissier introduced the genus name Huetia in honor of the Huet brothers.